-The Partnership's business strategy is to continue Ferrellgas' historical focus on residential and commercial retail propane operations and to expand its operations through strategic acquisitions of smaller retail propane operations located throughout the United States and through increased competitiveness and efforts to acquire new customers.
+The Partnership's business strategy will be to continue the Company's historical focus on residential and commercial retail propane operations and to expand its operations through strategic acquisitions of smaller retail propane operations located throughout the United States and through increased competitiveness and efforts to acquire new customers.
 The propane industry is relatively fragmented, with the ten largest retail distributors possessing less than 35% of the total retail propane market and much of the industry consisting of over 3,000 local or regional companies.
-The Partnership's retail operations account for approximately 6% of the retail propane purchased in the United States, as measured by gallons sold.
-Since 1986, and as of April 30, 1994, Ferrellgas has acquired 67 local independent propane retailers which Ferrellgas believes were not individually material.
-For the fiscal years ended July 31, 1989 to 1993 Ferrellgas spent approximately \$14.7 million, \$18.0 million, \$25.3 million, \$10.1 million and \$0.9 million, respectively, for acquisitions of operations with annual retail sales of approximately 7.3 million, 11.3 million, 18.0 million, 8.6 million and 0.7 million gallons of propane, respectively.
-The General Partner believes that approximately \$7.5 million of capital expenditures will be required on an annual basis to maintain the current business of the Partnership and that approximately \$2.5 million in additional capital expenditures will be required on an annual basis to sustain the modest level of growth historically experienced by the business.
+The Company's retail operations account for approximately 6% of the retail propane purchased in the United States, as measured by gallons sold.
+Since 1986, and as of April 30, 1994, the Company has acquired 67 smaller independent propane retailers which the Company believes were not individually material.
+For the fiscal years ended July 31, 1989 to 1993 the Company spent approximately \$14.7 million, \$18.0 million, \$25.3 million, \$10.1 million and \$0.9 million, respectively, for acquisitions of operations with annual retail sales of approximately 7.3 million, 11.3 million, 18.0 million, 8.6 million and 0.7 million gallons of propane, respectively.
+The General Partner believes that approximately \$7.5 million of capital expenditures will be required on an annual basis to maintain the current business to be acquired by the Partnership and that approximately \$2.5 million in additional capital expenditures will be required on an annual basis to sustain the modest level of growth historically experienced by the business to be acquired.

-The Partnership intends to initially concentrate its acquisition activities in geographical areas in close proximity to its existing operations to acquire propane retailers that can be efficiently combined with such operations to provide an attractive return on its investment after taking into account the efficiencies which may result from such combination.
+The Partnership intends to initially concentrate its acquisition activities in geographical areas in close proximity to the Company's existing operations to acquire propane retailers that can be efficiently combined with such operations to provide an attractive return on the Partnership's investment after taking into account the efficiencies which may result from such combination.
 The Partnership will, however, also pursue acquisitions which broaden its geographic coverage.
-The Partnership's goal in any acquisition will be to improve the operations and profitability of these smaller companies by integrating them into the Partnership's established supply network.
-The General Partner regularly evaluates a number of propane distribution companies which may be candidates for acquisition.
+The Partnership's goal in any acquisition will be to improve the operations and profitability of these smaller companies by integrating them into the Partnership's established supply network and by improving customer service.
+The Company regularly evaluates a number of propane distribution companies which may be candidates for acquisition.
 The General Partner believes that there are numerous local retail propane distribution companies that are possible candidates for acquisition by the Partnership and that the Partnership's geographic diversity of operations helps to create many attractive acquisition opportunities for the Partnership.
 The Partnership intends to fund acquisitions through internal cash flow, external borrowings or the issuance of additional Partnership interests.
 The Partnership's ability to accomplish these goals will be subject to the continued availability of acquisition candidates at prices attractive to the Partnership.
 There is no assurance the Partnership will be successful in increasing the level of acquisitions or that any acquisitions that are made will prove beneficial to the Partnership.